 A lot of Sellers underestimate the time, energy and - if their objective is to garner the highest dollar - the costs associated with showcasing a property for sale to its target markets.
 In today's sophisticated real estate market, it's no longer about simply tapping up a 'For Sale' sign and baking chocolate chip cookies.
-It's about presenting a property for its unique qualitues, its lifestyle benefits, and its highest potential - both practically, emotionally, and aesthetically.
+It's about presenting a property for its unique qualities, its lifestyle benefits, and its highest potential - both practically, emotionally, and aesthetically.
 This requires providing as much information as possible.

 Here's a synopsis on what you might considering doing - and the information required - to present your home in its optimum light to a highly informed and educated market.

-First, at urbaneer, when we meet clients who are selling their property, regardless of circumstance, our objective is to steer them gently to realizing the highest price in the shortest time possible.
+First, at Urbaneer, when we meet clients who are selling their property, regardless of circumstance, our objective is to steer them gently to realizing the highest price in the shortest time possible.
 Selling a property is an exciting but disruptive process to your daily life.
 After all, you've got to keep your home in ‘showcase condition’ and vacate for Buyer showings.

 Although Toronto’s property market is still piping hot, how fast your place might sell – and at what price - can have a lot to do with the property type, its location, the state of your property, and competing listings on the market that are similar to yours.
-After all, few of us have the perfect panoramic penthouse in the most-desirable neighbourhood with a terrace and two-car parking!
+After all, few of us have the perfect panoramic penthouse in the most desirable neighbourhood with a terrace and two-car parking!
 However, if selling your home quickly and for top dollar is your objective, and you don’t want to leave your fate in the hands of shifting market dynamics, your success will rely almost exclusively on wisely choosing the right realtor.
 At the end of the day, they’re the ones who are both equipped and responsible for implementing an aggressive successful selling strategy specifically tailored to your property and your needs.
-At urbaneer, we employ proven actionable steps that have been gleaned from - and distilled by - over twenty-five years of experience.
+At Urbaneer, we employ proven actionable steps that have been gleaned from - and distilled by - over twenty-five years of experience.

-To facilitate the listing process, here's a summary of the what we do to prepare a new listing for market, including the information that we require from our clients.
+To facilitate the listing process, here's a summary of what we do to prepare a new listing for the market, including the information that we require from our clients.

 (46 Herbert Avenue - Recently Sold By Urbaneer)